truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 ### Qwerty and Esperanto

 For better or for worse, the dumb people of the world form an [intransigent minority](https://medium.com/incerto/the-most-intolerant-wins-the-dictatorship-of-the-small-minority-3f1f83ce4e15), because they literally *cannot* appreciate good ideas.
-This one reason why we are stuck with the QWERTY keyboard, for example (even those who type in Dvorak are doing so *on* a QWERTY keyboard layout).
+This is one reason why we are stuck with the QWERTY keyboard, for example (even those who type in Dvorak are doing so *on* a QWERTY keyboard layout).
 English is the international language, despite being awkward and hard to learn -- Esperanto, in contrast, is very easy to learn but is spoken by no one.
 If you disqualify Esperanto, then consider French: it is easy to learn (compared to English), and was once the international language of diplomacy, once learned internationally by the upper classes and backed by a powerful nation.
 Yet today they all speak English in Quebec.

 The fact of the matter is that anything with network effects is going to ultimately be ruled by *the middle* of the bell curve: the average people.